jaantollander/masters-thesis/content/10_introduction.md

 Active monitoring of file system usage should help system administrators to identify the causes and take action as the issues occur, not afterward.
 It should also reduce the amount of manual work involved.

-Puhti uses the Lustre parallel file system.
+Puhti relies on the Lustre parallel file system.
-We can collect fine-grained statistics of file system usage with Lustre Jobstats.
+Therefore, we use Lustre Jobstats to collect fine-grained statistics of file system usage.
-In practice, it means various file operations statistics with job, user, Lustre client, and Lustre target information.
+Fine-grained refers to collecting specific file operations statistics with the job, user, Lustre client, and Lustre target information.
-We can query these statistics at regular intervals to obtain time series data, which we can process into file system metrics.
+Querying the statistics at regular intervals and computing rates produces a time series we can analyze.
+Rates provide us with the average rate of change during an interval.
-Our objective is to obtain insights and understand the causes of issues from these metrics using time series analysis and visualization techniques.
+We aim to obtain insights and understand the causes of issues from these metrics using time series analysis and visualization techniques.
 Furthermore, we aim to develop tools for monitoring and analyzing the cluster's file system usage.
 Our goal is to create active monitoring and near real-time warning systems to identify users whose programs cause problems in the file system.
 Real-time monitoring should provide valuable information for improving the usability and throughput of the system.